MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 ## Onboard to Defender for Endpoint

-When you’re ready to onboard your organization’s devices and users to Defender for Endpoint, follow the guidance here: Onboard to the Defender for Endpoint service.
+When you’re ready to onboard your organization’s devices and users to Defender for Endpoint, follow the guidance in [Onboard to the Defender for Endpoint service](onboarding.md).

-Then, proceed to configure next-generation protection settings and configure your attack surface reduction rules.
+Then, proceed to [configure next-generation protection settings](#configure-next-generation-protection) and [configure your attack surface reduction rules](#configure-attack-surface-reduction-rules).

 Defender for Endpoint enables you to edit and fine-tune your settings as needed.

 ## Configure next-generation protection

-We recommend using Microsoft Endpoint Manager to manage your organization’s devices and security settings, as shown in figure 2.
+We recommend using [Microsoft Endpoint Manager](/mem) to manage your organization’s devices and security settings, as shown in the following image:

-Figure 2.
-Microsoft Endpoint Manager admin center Follow these steps to review and edit your next-generation protection settings.
+Follow these steps to review and edit your next-generation protection settings.
 1. Go to the Microsoft Endpoint Manager admin center (https://endpoint.microsoft.com) and sign in.
 2. Select Endpoint security > Antivirus, and then select an existing policy.
 (If you don’t have an existing policy, create a new policy.)